Southern Association of Colleges and Schools (SACSCOC)

 Federal Drug-Free Workplace

-All students and University employees are provided annually with a copy of the ADU Drug Policy in which both University and legal sanctions for inappropriate drug use are detailed and the known health risks associated with inappropriate drug use are described.
-For the complete ADU Alcohol/Tobacco/Drug Policy, see the Student Handbook.
+All students and University employees are provided annually with a copy of the AHU Drug Policy in which both University and legal sanctions for inappropriate drug use are detailed and the known health risks associated with inappropriate drug use are described.
+For the complete AHU Alcohol/Tobacco/Drug Policy, see the Student Handbook.